 Bonus: If you can access a super green space like a park, you can benefit from the natural phytoncides that trees release, which help support the body’s natural immune response with antifungal and antibacterial properties.

-How can I boost my immune system after stress?
+How can I support my immune system after stress?

 - National Center for Biotechnology Information